not-sekiun/PyIris/README.md

 The path does not have to be the one mentioned above, use the absolute path to your version of pip2.

 ## Updating PyIris
-PyIris is a project undergoing heavy development and debugging, make sure to update often by running thess commands in the PyIris folder.
+PyIris is a project undergoing heavy development and debugging, make sure to update often by running these commands in the PyIris folder.

 ```git pull```